genny-project/credentials-genny/Customer-project.md

 6. Create Environment Variables
-- Copy the url of the repository a assign it to CREDENTIALS_URL also create another env variable for the hidden genny folder containing the path.
+- Copy the url of the repository and assign it to CREDENTIALS_URL also create another env variable for the hidden genny folder containing the path.

 ```
 export CREDENTIALS_URL=<Repo URL>